DaC00P/lesson_plan/lesson_plan.md

 ```

 _**Instructor: Potential Live Demo.**_
 * One effective tactic of visualizing Bubble Sort is to bring 4-5 students of varying heights up to the front of class.
 Organize them tallest to shortest.
 Then, making sure to call out each time we 'access' and swap them if need be.
+Have a student keep count of how many operations we have to do for each student.
-* Show students how we have had to look at each person n(length of student 'array') times, even if there is no swap needed.
+* Reinforce that we have had to look at each person n(length of student 'array') times, even if there is no swap needed.
 * If you're iffy about doing this, here is a digital demonstration: https://upload.wikimedia.org/wikipedia/commons/c/c8/Bubble-sort-example-300px.gif

 * This means we are performing many operations on each element by using nested `for` loops.